 Once you’re established with how NPS works, test different surveys to see what works best.

-B. How Do I Conduct an Effective NPS Survey?
+B. How Do I Conduct a Best Practice NPS Survey?

 The goal here is to ensure that you: